Washington State Route 204: History

 Major suburban development in the Lake Stevens area began in the 1980s, bringing increased traffic on SR 204 and the Hewitt Avenue Trestle.
 An eastbound truck climbing lane was installed on the highway in 1988.
 An expansion of the US 2 interchange was completed in 1993, including an onramp from eastbound US 2 to eastbound SR 204, as part of a $100 million project to replace the Hewitt Avenue Trestle.
 The highway's intersection with Market Place in Frontier Village was reconstructed in 2004 as part of several city-funded improvements in the area.

 The state legislature's 2015 Connecting Washington budget and 2016 supplementary budget funded two studies into potential improvements to both termini on SR 204 to address traffic congestion.
-The Frontier Village junction with SR 9 was planned to rebuilt as a diamond interchange, with an overpass for SR 204, that was estimated to cost $69.5 million.
+The Frontier Village junction with SR 9 was planned to be rebuilt as a diamond interchange, with an overpass for SR 204, that was estimated to cost $69.5 million.
 In early 2019, WSDOT announced that it would re-examine an earlier concept to use roundabouts to manage the intersection at a lower cost compared to the chosen interchange option.
 The agency had begun subsurface investigations and discovered shallow groundwater that would impede construction of the SR 9 underpass.
 Another earlier concept had suggested the addition of grade-separated ramps to the current intersection.
 A separate study into rebuilding the US 2 interchange was completed in 2018 and recommended reconfiguration of its ramps to eliminate the current one-lane merge.
-Construction of the roundabouts near Frontier Village began in late 2022 and is scheduled to be completed a year later.
+The project's four roundabouts near Frontier Village were constructed in a year and fully opened in July 2023.
+The number of collisions at the four intersections increased from 43 in 2022 to 92 from January to April 2024, but their severity was lessened.